JetBrains/educational-plugin/CONTRIBUTING.md

     This approach can be used to temporarily disable some tests to find out why they don't work later.
 * if you need to register different items in `%xml_name%.xml` for each platform:
     1. create `platform-%xml_name%.xml` in all `%module_name%/branch/%platform.version%/resources/META-INF` directories
-    2. put platform specific definitions into these xml files
+    2. put platform-specific definitions into these xml files
-    3. include platform specific xml into `%module_name%/resources/META-INF/%xml_name%.xml`, i.e. add the following code
+    3. include platform-specific xml into `%module_name%/resources/META-INF/%xml_name%.xml`, i.e. add the following code
     ```xml
     <idea-plugin xmlns:xi="http://www.w3.org/2001/XInclude">
         <xi:include href="/META-INF/platform-%xml_name%.xml" xpointer="xpointer(/idea-plugin/*)"/>